logimic/iqrfboard/examples/README.md

  [/example-do](example-do), this example shows how to HI/LO digital output.
 The DO has connected external LED.

+### 4. Hall Magnetic Sensor

+ [/example-hall](example-hall), this example shows how to connect Hall Magentic Sensor with the board and detect event.

 ### 4. Bi-stable relay on board

-[/bistable-relay](bistable-relay), this example turns on/off the bi-stable relay on the IQRFBB-10 board.

-### 6. Hall sensor

 TBD

 ### 7. Motion detection